US officials: Climate change not a threat to rare wolverine

 BILLINGS, Mont.
 (AP) — U.S. wildlife officials are withdrawing proposed protections for the snow-loving wolverine after determining the rare and elusive predator is not as threatened by climate change as once thought.

-Details on the decision were obtained in advance by The Associated Press and expected to be announced formally on Thursday.
+Details on the decision were obtained by The Associated Press in advance of an announcement Thursday.

 A federal judge four years ago had blocked an attempt to withdraw protections that were first proposed in 2010, pointing to evidence from government scientists that wolverines were “squarely in the path of climate change.”